Süd-Afrikanischer Volkskalender

 There were plans for a 1914 edition but this never materialised.

 Possible reasons for the discontinuation of the almanac include the death of Hermann Michaelis (died by cyanide poisoning on 18 November 1913) and the outbreak of World War I in 1914.

-The almanac was succeeded by the Afrikanischer Heimatkalender ('African Home Calender') which was published from 1930-2009 by the Federal Council of Churches of the German Federation of Churches in South and Southwest Africa.
+The almanac was succeeded by the Afrikanischer Heimatkalender ('African Home Calendar') which was published from 1930 to 2009 by the Federal Council of Churches of the German Federation of Churches in South and Southwest Africa.